Baileys Sponsor a range of events across the equestrian disciplines.

 Baileys’ qualified nutritionists use a universally recognised Body Condition Scoring system alongside one whereby the horse’s top line and muscle development are assessed.
 Owners are given a sheet with the nutritionist’s comments and may take the opportunity to discuss the youngster’s diet, whilst Baileys records the data to support their research into sport horse nutrition.

-Evaluations take place throughout July and August, at 14 venues around the country, from Cornwall to Edinburgh.
+Evaluations take place throughout July and August, at venues around the country, from Cornwall to Edinburgh.
 A youngster may only be evaluated once per year but may be re-evaluated each year as a foal, yearling, two-year-old or three-year-old.
-Top scorers in each age group and discipline are rewarded at the British Breeders’ Awards Dinner in the January.
+Top scorers in each age group and discipline are rewarded at the British Breeders’ Awards Dinner.

 British Breeding Stallion Event

 In a further show of support for British breeder, Baileys sponsor the British Breeding Stallion Event, now held at Addington Equestrian, in March.
 This popular event enables breeders to view top class stallions, across a variety of disciplines and available for the season ahead.
 Find out more...